jakub-musik/capsule-phone-repro/README.md

 - [**NativePasskeysAuthExample**](./packages/shared-ui/src/NativePasskeysAuthExample.tsx): Shows how to implement authentication using native Passkeys (**Recommended**).
 - [**WebviewPasskeysAuthExample**](./packages/shared-ui/src/WebviewPasskeysAuthExample.tsx): Demonstrates email-based authentication using the Webview and Capsules Web Portal.
 - [**SolanaNativePasskeysAuthExample**](./packages/shared-ui/src/SolanaNativePasskeysAuthExample.tsx): Illustrates how to implement Solana wallet integration with native Passkeys authentication.
+- [**PhonePasskeysAuthExample**](./packages//shared-ui/src/PhonePasskeysAuthExample.tsx): Shows how to implement the same auth as NativePasskeysAuthExample but using a Phone number.

 ## Getting Started